- Search The Registry

 Green Flake was born a slave on the Jordan Flake Plantation in Anson County, North Carolina.
 At the age of ten, Green was given to Jordan Flake's son James as a wedding present.
 James and Agnes Flake, their three-year-old son William, and Green (along with their other slaves) moved from North Carolina to Mississippi a few years later.

 In the winter of 1843–1844, a stranger knocked on the door of the Flake home.
 The visitor was Benjamin L. Clapp, a Christian missionary from the Church of Jesus Christ of Latter-day Saints (LDS).
 Although skeptical at first, the Flakes were baptized a few weeks later.
 Their baptism brought immediate changes to the James Flake plantation.
-James began sharing his beliefs with his friends, acquaintances, and his slaves.
-Green came to believe the words of the man who enslaved him and was baptized in the Mississippi River on April 7, 1844 at the age of sixteen.
+James began sharing his beliefs with his friends, acquaintances, and slaves.
+Green came to believe the words of the man who enslaved him and was baptized in the Mississippi River on April 7, 1844, at sixteen.
 Shortly after Green's baptism, the Flakes made the decision to leave their successful plantation and migrate North to Nauvoo, Illinois, in order to be closer to the main body of Latter-day Saints.

 Before the family left, James freed all of his slaves.
 Green, however, refused to leave the family.
 James in turn allowed him to remain with the Flakes, although he would keep his status as a slave.
 The Flake family, Green, and two other slaves moved from Mississippi to Nauvoo in 1844.
-In Nauvoo, Green became very active in the church, assisted the Flakes in building a new brick home, and also worked on various church projects.
+In Nauvoo, Green became very active in the church, assisted the Flakes in building a new brick home, and worked on various church projects.
 At the time, the church accepted Green's labor as the Flake family's tithing.
 He was a part of the first group of Latter-day Saints to leave Nauvoo for the West and participated in the initial establishment of Winter Quarters, Nebraska.

-Brigham Young's westward trek of the began on April 17, 1847.
+Brigham Young's westward trek began on April 17, 1847.
 Green Flake was assigned to the "fourteenth ten" of the pioneer company.
 Green was not the only Black in this first group.
 He was accompanied by Hark Lay and Oscar Crosby, both slaves.
 Flake, Lay, and Crosby were good friends and had much in common.
 All three were baptized members of the church and had come from Mississippi plantations.
-Green also had a particular task given only to him- he was to be Brigham Young's personal driver on the westward trek.
+Green also had a particular task given to him- he was to be Brigham Young's driver on the westward trek.
 On July 13, 1847, Green was chosen to accompany Orson Pratt on an assignment to find and follow a trail into Salt Lake.
 This group reached the valley on July 22, 1847, and Flake rode in the first wagon to move through Emigration Canyon.
 All rejoiced upon reaching the valley, many showing their gratitude and devotion to God.
 Green himself was re-baptized on August 8, 1847.

 According to many scholars, most early Black converts to the Church of Jesus Christ of Latter-day Saints "were strengthened by such compelling spiritual experiences that they overlooked prejudice and discrimination.
 Their children did not always share their parents' enthusiasm."
 However, Green Flake's descendants, at least some of them, proved to be the exception.
-Individuals like Mary Lucile Perkins Bankhead, a fourth-generation descendant of Green Flake and other Black pioneers such as Jane Elizabeth Manning James, chose to remain in the church despite discrimination such as the priesthood ban.
+Individuals like Mary Lucile Perkins Bankhead, a fourth-generation descendant of Green Flake, and other Black pioneers such as Jane Elizabeth Manning James chose to remain in the church despite discrimination such as the priesthood ban.